-Learning about Rules

-All games have rules.
-They are an important part of playing the games.
-They help determine who may win the game.
+Learning about Rules All games have rules.
+T game. s They are an important part of playing the games.
+They help determine who may win the

 What are some other reasons rules are important?

-Below are some games that you might know.
+Below are some gam nes that you might know.
 Write other games you think of that are not listed.

-Memory I SPY
+Memory ISPY

 Connect Four UNO

 Tic Tac Toe Jenga

 Checkers Chutes and Ladders

-Select one of these games and write down what the rules are for the game you choose.
+Soloct one of these of games and write down what the rules are for the game you choose.

+anies and write down what the rules are for the game you choose.

 Game we choose is

-The rules of this game are:
+The rules of this game a are:

-Bonus Challenge

-Game Rules Bonus Challenge cont.
+Bonus Challenge Game Rules Bonus Challenge cont.

-Rewriting the Rules

-Thinking about the rules that other games have can help prepare you to develop your own rules for your game.
+darrie ridies dorids Orialierige Cort.
+Rewriting the Rules Thinking about the rules that other games have can help prepare you to develop your own rules for your game.
 Think of the game you selected.
 Write 2 new game-changing rules for this game.

-Play the Game with the New Rules

-Describe what it was like playing the game with the new rules.
+2. Play the Game with the New Rules Describe what it was like playing the game with the new rules.
 How did it change the game?
 What worked?
 What didn't work?
 What did you like about the game that you didn't like before?
 What did you not like about the game with these new rules?
 How can this activity help you when creating your own rules?

-What are some things that you have learned are important when determining rules for you game?
+What are some things that you have learned that are important when determining rules for your game?